ulissigroup/catlas/README.md

 In addition to the OCP repo, you need to have access to the files in this repo, here is a description of their purpose:
  - predictions.ipynb - the main file!
 I find a notebook to be more convenient in this case than a .py file because as you will see, you need to perform some downstream operations on your data
  - calculator_upload.py - this instantiates the OCP calculator on each of your dask workers.
-It also contains a function called predict_E that will be used to make predictions.
+It also contains a function called predict_E that will be used to make adslabs on all sites and make predictions.
  - enumeration_helper_script.py - this has been adapted from Pari’s script with the same name.
-It contains three functions which are used to generate the slabs, convert the slab object, and then generate the adslab.
+It contains one function which is used to generate slabs.
  - worker-spec.yaml - as the name implies, this contains the worker specifications.
- - ocpcalc_config.yaml - this contains the checkpoint, model specs, dataset specs, task specs, and optim specs
+ - ocpcalc_config.yaml - this contains the checkpoint, model specs, dataset specs, task specs, and optim specs.
+This mirrors the existing infrastructure in ocp configs
  - bulk_object_lookup_dict.pkl - this is used to grab the bulk object given the bulk mpid